 Anthrax is an important domestic animal disease, occurring in goats, cattle, sheep, and horses.
 Anthrax also occurs in wildlife, such as hippos, elephants, and Cape buffalo.
 It is rare in humans and occurs mainly in countries that do not prevent industrial or agricultural exposure to infected animals or their products (eg, hides, carcasses, hair).
 The incidence of natural infection has decreased, particularly in the developed world.

 However, the potential use of anthrax as a biological weapon has increased fear of this pathogen.
-Spores have been prepared in very finely powdered form (weaponized) to be used as agents of warfare and bioterrorism (see Biology of Infectious Disease: Biological Warfare and Terrorism); in anthrax bioattacks of 2001, spores were spread via the United States Postal Service.
+Spores have been prepared in very finely powdered form (weaponized) to be used as agents of warfare and bioterrorism (see Biological Agents as Weapons); in anthrax bioattacks of 2001, spores were spread via the United States Postal Service.

 Bacillus anthracis readily form spores when they dry—an environmental condition unfavorable for growth.
 Spores resist destruction and can remain viable in soil, wool, and animal hair for decades.
 Spores germinate and begin multiplying rapidly when they enter an environment rich in amino acids and glucose (eg, tissue, blood).

 Human infection can be acquired by

 Cutaneous infection is usually acquired by contact with infected animals or spore-contaminated animal products.
 Open wounds or abrasions increase susceptibility, but infection may occur when skin is intact.
 Skin infection may be transmitted from person to person by direct contact or fomites.